Find out what some of our graduates are doing today in pursuing their successful careers.

 Exposure to fumes and gases can be controlled by providing adequate ventilation in the work area.
 Some employers will provide a fan, an exhaust system or exhaust hoods to remove fumes and gases from the area welders are working in.

-When necessary, welders should wear a respirator to protect themselves from breathing in harmful substances.
+When necessary, welders should wear a respirator to protect themselves from inhaling harmful substances.
 If you ever feel as though your breathing is inhibited, express your concerns to a supervisor immediately.

 Electric shock is one of the most important topics for welders to be educated in, as it can pose an immediate and serious risk.